Paul Whiteman: Paul Whiteman and His Orchestra

-Movie appearances
+Film appearances

 Whiteman appeared as himself in the 1945 movie Rhapsody in Blue on the life and career of George Gershwin, and also appeared in The Fabulous Dorseys in 1947, a bio-pic starring Jimmy Dorsey and Tommy Dorsey.
-Whiteman also appeared as the baby in Nertz (1929), the bandleader in Thanks a Million (1935), as himself in Strike Up the Band (1940), in the Paramount Pictures short The Lambertville Story (1949), and the revue musical King of Jazz (1930).
+Whiteman also appeared as himself in Nertz (1929), the bandleader in Thanks a Million (1935), as himself in Strike Up the Band (1940), in the Paramount Pictures short The Lambertville Story (1949), and the revue musical King of Jazz (1930).
+Whiteman also appeared in a 1930 Oswald the Lucky Rabbit short entitled My Pal Paul.

 Radio and TV

 Although giving priority to stage appearances during his peak years in the 1920s, Whiteman participated in some early prestigious radio programs.
 On January 4, 1928, Whiteman and his troupe starred in a nationwide NBC radio broadcast sponsored by Dodge Brothers Automobile Co. and known as The Victory Hour (The program introduced the new Dodge "Victory Six" automobile).
 It was the most widespread hookup ever attempted at that time.
 Will Rogers acted as MC and joined the program from the West Coast, with Al Jolson coming in from New Orleans.
 Variety was not impressed, saying: "As with practically all of the important and high-priced commercial broadcasting programs under N.B.C. auspices in the past, the Dodge Brothers' Victory Hour at a reputed cost of $67,000 was disappointing and not commensurate in impression with the financial outlay."
-However, the magazine noted. "...The reaction to Paul Whiteman's grand radio plug for "Among My Souvenirs"…was a flock of orders by wire from dealers the day following the Dodge Brothers Victory Hour broadcast."
+However, the magazine noted, "The reaction to Paul Whiteman's grand radio plug for 'Among My Souvenirs' ... was a flock of orders by wire from dealers the day following the Dodge Brothers Victory Hour broadcast."

-Dodge Brothers must have been satisfied with the results of the broadcast because on March 29, 1928, Whiteman took part in a second Dodge Brothers radio show over the NBC network, which was entitled Film Star Radio Hour.
+On March 29, 1928, Whiteman took part in a second Dodge Brothers radio show over the NBC network, which was entitled Film Star Radio Hour.
 Charlie Chaplin, Douglas Fairbanks, John Barrymore, and several other Hollywood stars were featured.
 United Artists Pictures arranged for additional loudspeakers to be installed in their theatres so that audiences could hear the stars they had only seen in silent pictures previously.
-The New York Herald Tribune commented: "...Of Mr. Paul Whiteman's share in the pretentious program, only the best can be said.
+The New York Herald Tribune commented: "Of Mr. Paul Whiteman's share in the pretentious program, only the best can be said.
 Mr. Whiteman's orchestra is seldom heard on the radio, and its infrequent broadcasts are the subject of major jubilations, despite the presence of tenors and vocal harmonists in most of the Whiteman renditions."

 In 1929, Whiteman agreed to take part in a weekly radio show for Old Gold Cigarettes for which he was paid $5,000 per broadcast.
 Old Gold Presents Paul Whiteman and His Orchestra was an hour-long show on Tuesday nights over CBS from station WABC in New York.
 The Whiteman Hour had its first broadcast on February 5, 1929, and continued until May 6, 1930.
 On May 7, 1930, he was paid $325,000 for 65 radio episodes.

 Whiteman then became far busier in radio.
 His shows were: